dmaticzka/GraphProt/README.md

 * GraphProt uses WebLogo3 to plot sequence and structure motifs.
 GraphProt was tested using version WebLogo 3.2 [http://code.google.com/p/weblogo/downloads](http://code.google.com/p/weblogo/downloads).

 GraphProt will scan for these programs and notify you if something seems amiss.
-GraphProt contains a copy of fastapl ([http://seq.cbrc.jp/fastapl/index.html.en](http://seq.cbrc.jp/fastapl/index.html.en)).
+GraphProt contains a copy of [fastapl](https://github.com/paulhorton/fastapl).

 ## Usage ##